The Ultimate French Cheese and Wine Pairing Guide

 Lot (46) - Bleu des Causses Cheese & Cahors (Southwest)

-Lot is home to Bleu des Causses, a blue cheese with a distinctive history and flavor.
-Before Roquefort earned its appellation in 1925, producers of these crumbly, intense cheeses would rely on either cow’s or ewe’s milk.
 With the regulation that only Lacaune sheep be used to make Roquefort, producers of the cow’s milk version were banished to so-called “bastard” caves.
-The cheese itself offers a similar intensity fans of Roquefort love, albeit with a lovely nuttiness conveyed by the use of cow’s milk.
-Complement it with Cahors, a robust and fruity red wine from the Southwest region, to create a bold and satisfying combination.
-Lot is all about the beautiful Lot River, including the charming town of Cahors, known for its medieval bridge and red wines.
+The cheese itself offers a similar intensity that fans of Roquefort love, albeit with a lovely nuttiness conveyed by the use of cow’s milk.
+Complement it with Cahors, a robust, fruity red wine from the Southwest, to create a bold, satisfying combination.

 Lozère (48) - Lou Claousou Cheese & Côtes de Millau (Southwest)